 Lomonosov University tower on Sparrow Hills is the most impressive of the Seven Sisters or Stalin’s skyscrapers built in 1950s.
 Before 1990, it was the tallest building in Europe.
-For the best glimpse of the building, go to Vorobyovy Gory (Sparrow Hills) viewing deck near the same-name metro station Take the southern exit from the station and turn right to the ascending path, which will eventually take you to a boulevard.
-Turn right again and walk about half a kilometre to the deck.
-You may also reach the building from Universitet metro station by foot or by bus or trolleybus.
+For the best glimpse of the building, go to Vorobyovy Gory (Sparrow Hills) viewing deck near the same-name metro station To reach the deck, go to the same-name metro station (line 1, red.)
+Take the northern exit from the station and proceed along the embankment to the cableway which will take you to the deck.
+You may also take the southern exit from metro and turn left to find the ascending path which will eventually take you to an alley.
+Turn right and walk about half kilometre to the deck.

 1 Leninskie Gory.
 Metro Vorobyovy Gory or Universitet (line 1, red.)